Microphone Basics is supported by readers. When you buy with our links, we may earn a commission. Learn more

 Behringer Tube Ultragain MIC100

-The Ultragain contains a hand-selected vacuum tube, gives you high-end amplification for all microphones and line-level sources, and promises outstanding signal transparency.
+The Ultragain contains a hand-selected vacuum tube, giving you high-end amplification for all microphones and line-level sources, and promises outstanding signal transparency.
 It absolutely crushes it for the price.

 Buy Now on Amazon